Consider this …

 The significant increase in new website development businesses and agencies offering WordPress services is also fuelled by the fact that WordPress allows service providers to build professional and expensive looking sites with very low costs of production, high profit margins, and fast turnaround times.

-WordPress, then, is a fantastic platform for web developers and web service providers.
+WordPress, then, is without a doubt a fantastic platform for web developers and web service providers.

 But … what about WordPress users?

 Most WordPress Users Are Non-Techies

 Q: Why aren’t more WordPress users starting, managing, and growing their own digital presence themselves?
 Why are they paying for services that they can easily do themselves?

 For the WordPress services industry to remain viable and continue growing it needs end users who are willing to pay for web services.
-The obvious group of end users that comes to mind are the businesses who need a web presence.
+The obvious group of end users who are willing to pay for web services are businesses that need a web presence.

-In The Challenges Of Educating, Teaching, And Training New WordPress Users, we describe users like web developers as being technically inclined, and users who need help with technical areas like building and maintaining websites as being technically declined …
+In The Challenges Of Educating, Teaching, And Training New WordPress Users, we use a very simplistic model to describe users like web developers as being technically inclined, and users who need help with technical areas like building, running, and maintaining their websites as being technically declined …

-The WordPress Economy is made up of both technically ‘inclined’ and technically ‘declined’ users.
+The WordPress Economy, then, is made up of both technically ‘inclined’ and technically ‘declined’ users.

 Non-techies comprise of users like businesses that need a web presence and who are averse to learning ‘technical’ stuff like coding and web programming languages.
 They are end users who keep web developers in business by paying for WordPress services like website installation, WordPress setup, and WordPress maintenance.

 (Technically inclined users need technically declined users to sell services to!)

-Technical people like web developers need non-technical prospects and clients to sell their services to.
-They need users who depend on using their web services to stay in business.
+Technical people like website developers need non-technical prospects and clients to sell their services to.
+They need users who depend on their web services to stay in business.

-Non-techies, however, expect their web developers to train them how to use their websites to get better results online and show them how to be in complete control of their own web presence.
+Non-techies, however, also expect their website developers to train them how to use their websites.
+Additionally, and for better or worse, clients of website developers also expect to be shown how to get better results online with their websites and have complete control of their web presence.

 WordPress Service Providers Vs WordPress Users: A Conflict Of Interest